Stieneee/mumble-discord-bridge/README.md

 There is an issue seen with Mumble-Server (murmur) 1.3.0 in which the bridge will loose the ability to send messages client after prolonged periods of connectivity.
 This issue has been appears to be resolved by murmur 1.3.4.

+## Breaking Config Changes

+### Version 0.6

+DISCORD_DISABLE_TEXT has been replaced with DISCORD_TEXT_MODE.
+As a result the default behavior has been change from direct messages to users "user" to "channel".

+DISCORD_COMMAND has been replace with COMMAND and COMMAND_MODE.
+The feature now supports both mumble and discord.
+The default command phrase remains "!mumble-discord".

 ## License